Sodium assays are important in assessing acid-base balance, water balance, water intoxication, and dehydration.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-Tietz Textbook of Clinical Chemistry, Edited by Burtis and Ashwood.
-WB Saunders Co, Philadelphia, PA, 1994
+Tietz Textbook of Clinical Chemistry.
+Edited by CA Burtis, ER Ashwood.
+WB Saunders Company.
+Philadelphia, PA, 1994